 How THC affects our body

-Now that we’re familiar with the endocannabinoid system (or the ECS) and our internal endocannabinoids, we can go further in depth into how THC (and other cannabinoids from marijuana) engage this network.
+Now that we’re familiar with the endocannabinoid system (or the ECS) and our internal endocannabinoids, we can go further in depth into how THC (and other cannabinoids from cannabis) engage this network.

 Parts of the ECS that are in charge of reacting to stimuli are called cannabinoid receptors, and once THC reaches these receptors they become influenced by the cannabinoid.